25 Things You're Doing That Put You At Risk for a Heart Attack

 Be on the lookout for omega-3's cousin.
 Consuming too many omega-6s can raise your risk of heart disease.
 Although this polyunsaturated fatty acid is essential for health, most Americans eat too much.
 Scientists believe an excess of omega-3s can trigger inflammation throughout the body, which is bad for your heart.
 They're most commonly found in vegetable and corn oils, mayonnaise and salad dressings.

-Recommendation: Experts say vegetable and seed oils are the biggest sources of omega-6s in the American diet.
+The Remedy Rx: Experts say vegetable and seed oils are the biggest sources of omega-6s in the American diet.
 Cook with heart-healthy olive oil instead.

 You Have Uncontrolled Diabetes

 The risk of developing Type 2 diabetes increases dramatically over age 40, so much that the American Diabetes Association recommends a regular diabetes screening for all adults over 45.
 Diabetes causes sugars to build up in the blood; over time, that damages arteries and can lead to cardiovascular disease.

 The Remedy Rx: Get screened during your annual physical.
 If you're on medication for your diabetes, make sure you're compliant with dosages and monitoring.

 Cigarette smoking is the No. 1 preventable cause of death, according to the Cleveland Clinic.
 And lung cancer isn't the only major threat — toxins in cigarette smoke damage the lining of your arteries, causing them to thicken, while reducing the amount of oxygen in the blood.
 That spikes your risk of a heart attack.

 The Remedy Rx: Quit smoking ASAP; see your doctor for help.
 (It's never too late: Even people who quit smoking between the ages of 65 to 69 can add one to four years to their lives, the Cleveland Clinic says.)
 And if you don't smoke, this is not a golden-years habit you want to pick up.

 A Sedentary Desk Job